NTNU-Cybernetics-Subjects/lonewolf/README.md

 ### Simulator

-There are made five worlds that can be simulated in;
+There are five worlds that can be simulated;

 maze_world.world, simple_world.world, normal_world.world, complex_world.world and heistadmoen.world: